sania-dsouza/Cypress/README.md

 2. To run in Circle CI:
    - Register in Circle CI and link Git repository.
 Circle CI: https://circleci.com/integrations/github/
    - Schedule a job to run the scripts that refers config.yml
+3. To run the accessbility tests, run the command: `npm run test:axe` This is set to run the single spec a11y-tests.spec.js but that can be changed in the package.json script.